Rairof/vendetta/readme.md

 7. Restart discord

 > [!IMPORTANT]
-> These steps will work foe Vendetta (and forks) and Enmity
+> These steps will work for Vendetta (and forks) and Enmity

 > [!NOTE]
 > This theme has custom icon colours and can be used with iconpacks by following this guide.